genesis-ai-dev/codex-scripture-viewer/README.md

 This extension is distributed under the MIT License.
 For more information, refer to the LICENSE file in the GitHub repository.

 ---

-The Scripture Viewer Extension is part of Project Accelerate, aiming to enhance the scripture reading experience through innovative technology solutions.
-Join us in our mission to make scripture more accessible and engaging within the digital realm.

 ## Developers: Running this extension locally in VS Code